-The consultation fee includes a home visit or remote-based assessment, a report detailing the diagnosis and treatment plan, and email or telephone support for 12 weeks – up to a total of four hours’ time on behalf of the behaviour clinician (this may be extended on a discretionary basis).
+The consultation fee includes a home visit or remote-based assessment (or combination of the two), a report detailing the diagnosis and treatment plan, and email or telephone support for 12 weeks (up to a total of four hours’ time on behalf of the behaviour clinician – this may be extended on a discretionary basis).

 Following the consultation, pet owners will have the responsibility of updating the clinician every two weeks or before then if needed.
 If the clinician is not updated for four or more weeks within the support period, an additional chargeable consultation may be needed.
 This is because it is otherwise difficult for the clinician to assess progress and behaviour maintenance factors, and because the behaviour diagnosis may have changed in the intervening period.
 Further in-person appointments are not generally required, but if requested and appropriate these are chargeable.

 Payment of fees are due by credit or debit card.